logworks/dlog/README.md

     config = {
         include: ['*'],         // '*' - every named log call. or 'foo', 'bar' -exact matches.
         exclude: [],            // array of exact matches to exclude.
-        globalLogger: 'tlog',   // name a global convenience logger. argCheck : true,        // warn if actual arguments passed differ from named parameters.
+        globalLogger: 'd',   // name a global convenience logger. argCheck : true,        // warn if actual arguments passed differ from named parameters.
         typeCheck: false,       // deep compare paramater data types.
         timing: true,           // ms timing between logged function calls.
         file: true,             // if true, shows the origin file of the log.
     };

-    globalLogger: set the name of the logger (default here tlog), require once early in application boot sequence e.g:
+    globalLogger: set the name of the logger (default here d), require once early in application boot sequence e.g:

         require('../dlogger.js') //no assignment necessary.
         // now in any file can use:
-        tlog.log({myTag: {p1, p2}})
+        d.log({myTag: {p1, p2}})

     If prefered you can avoid global and require in explicitly:

-        const tlog = require('../dlogger.js')
+        const d = require('../dlog.js')

-    Globals are an anti-pattern, but dlog is intended to be fast in, fast out at development time, so acceptable as should never be pushed.
+    Globals are usually an anti-pattern, but dlog is intended to be fast in, fast out at development time, so acceptable as should never be pushed.

 ## .log API